General

 - Certified Referees who do not obtain a passing grade will also be subject to a Provincial Head Referee and Regional CRC review.

-- If that review leads to a recommendation for an on-court review, the NLO and the Head PC Evaluator will be notified prior to any action being taken.
+- If that review leads to a recommendation for an on-court review, the Officiating Workgroup and the Head PCO Evaluator will be notified prior to any action being taken.

 - A discussion will take place between the three parties and an appropriate course of action will be determined.